mavie1322/fe-bmal/README.md

 $ npm install
 ```

-In the project directory, you can run:

 ### Run script

 It will open the localhost in your browser

 ```
-$ npm install
+$ npm start
 ```

 ### Improvements:

 - Use UI framework such as Material UI
-- Build and Deploy the application
-- Add more functionalities such as posting, editing, deleting articles
+- Add more functionalities such as register an user, edit comments or articles,